csc7/PP5_CI_GDEC/README.md

 python3 manage.py loaddata categories
 python3 manage.py loaddata products

-b) If you manually create the database, please follow this steps:
+b) If you manually create the database, please follow these steps:
 Credits: Code Institute:
  - Make sure your manage.py file is connected to your mysql database
- - Use this command to backup your current database and load it into a db.json file:
+ - Use this command to back up your current database and load it into a db.json file:
 ./manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json
  - Connect your manage.py file to your postgres database
  - Then use this command to load your data from the db.json file into postgres: